 The Settings section:

-- 1 Moreover, you have the option to keep your pending requests below X, just make sure that you don’t set it to a low number, otherwise the connection requests might get canceled even before the recipient gets the chance to accept it.
+i Moreover, you have the option to keep your pending requests below X, just make sure that you don’t set it to a low number, otherwise, the connection requests might get canceled even before the recipient gets the chance to accept it.

 - When sending a connection request, you can add a custom note in the designated Text Box to make it more professional.
 While it is optional, a connection request sent with a note results to a higher acceptance rate as opposed to a plain connection request.

-Tip: You can use the available Tokens for your convenience and spintax to create variations on the custom note you’ll be sending together with the request.
+You can use the available Tokens for your convenience and spintax to create variations on the custom note that you’ll send together with the request.

 Once you are done configuring the Settings tab, you can move to the Sources tab.
 Here, you will see the sources you can use when searching for potential connections.
 You can either search via Keyword or search through a provided list.